FR13ND-ly/homemed/README.md

 To use HomeMed, simply navigate to the appropriate section of the application and use the provided forms and buttons to manage your data.

-Customization
+## Customization

 HomeMed can be customized to fit the needs of your practice.
 You can modify the application's interface and functionality by editing the source code.

-The application is built using the XYZ stack (Firebase, Angular, and Django).
+The application is built using the ADF stack (Angular, Firebase and Django).
 The frontend is built using Angular, while the backend is built using Django and Firebase.